Sriramjai/Sieve-of-Eratosthenes-Algorithm/README.md

 # FindMedianPrimeNumbers
 A web app to calculate the median of prime numbers - where prime numbers are generated based on Sieve of Eratosthenes algorithm.
+Built using Vanilla Javascript.